This hearty meat-free portobello mushroom stew is as filling as the beef stew it mimics

 Set aside 2 cups for the mushroom stew and reserve the rest for another use.

-In a large Dutch oven over medium-high heat, heat the olive oil.
+To make the soup: In a large Dutch oven over medium-high heat, heat the olive oil.
 Add the rutabagas, parsnips, carrots and shallots.
 Cook, stirring frequently, until browned and caramelized, about 12 to 15 minutes.
 Add mushrooms, garlic, rosemary and thyme.
 Cook 10 minutes, stirring occasionally.

 Add the wine, and stir to deglaze the pan.
 Add the tomatoes and prepared mushroom stock and bring to a boil.
 Cover, reduce heat to low and simmer for about 45 minutes.